fairfield-university-ba-510-spring2019/final-project-back-row-squad/README.md

 # Step 5b:

 The second part of our fifth step was to build a data warehouse called `CourseDataWarehouse.db`.
 We created and populated the dimension tables first.
 Note that we have an bug in our FACULTY_W table.
-Then we created and populated the fact tabke, named: CLASS_FACTS_W.
+Then we created and populated the fact table, named: CLASS_FACTS_W.
+Code for this is found in the [DataWarehouse](CourseDataWarehouseDemo.ipynb)

 # Step 6: